GIScience/measures-rest-oshdb/README.md

 }
 ```

-Instead of the function `compute(BoundingBox bbox)`, a new function `compute(MapReducer<O> mapReducer)` can be overwritten in order to implement the actual measure.
+Instead of the function `compute(BoundingBox bbox)`, the function `compute(MapReducer<O> mapReducer)` can be overwritten in order to implement the actual measure.
 As a parameter, a mapReducer object is provided that already refers to the corresponding bounding box and the corresponding time span.
 If the begin of the time span is not provided, `2004-01-01T00:00Z` is automatically used as a default value.
 The mapReducer can be used to filter and aggregate the data, as is described in the documentation of the [HeiGIT OSHDB](???).

 In order to aggregate the data by grid cells, a function `gridCell` is provided that accepts as parameters a geometry, or a `OSHDBEntitySnapshot`.
 Accordingly, the aggregation can either shortly be written as in the above example, or as follows in case it should be aggregated manually: